 This was the year of the 14th Amendment; this was the year men made the Declaration of Independence walk in the streets; this was the year almost all things were made new . . .
 During the whole of this pivotal year, the South vibrated with the impassioned sounds of extraordinary assemblages of Blacks, native whites, and Northern newcomers.

-Arkansas also held a constitutional convention on this day, learn more from the article, The Constitution of 1868.
+Arkansas also held a constitutional convention on this day, as described in The Constitution of 1868.

 Learn more in the Zinn Education Project national report, “Erasing the Black Freedom Struggle: How State Standards Fail to Teach the Truth About Reconstruction,” and find teaching resources on Reconstruction below.